Business

 Login Credentials

 This is the most common data sold on the dark web.
 Attackers with login data and passwords will sell it to your rivals or random buyers.
-These people can use this data to act as an employee or access other accounts with the same passwords.
+Buyers can use these credentials to impersonate employees or access other accounts with the same passwords.

 Financial Records

-People can use your financial data for money laundering.
-As a result, businesses lose access to their finances and may have to cooperate with the attackers.
+People can exploit your financial data for money laundering.
+As a result, businesses can lose access to their funds and may even be forced to comply with the attackers.

-Users with this data can also use this data for identity theft and carry out phishing email attacks against your employees.
+Users with this data can also use it for identity theft and carry out phishing email attacks against your employees.

 Credit Card Information